raacampbell/airdilutionolfactometer/README.md

 I lack a good characterization of the final design, as once it started working well I began doing experiments.

 ## Also see
-* [alicat-matlab](https://github.com/raacampbell/alicat-matlab) routines for controlling Alicat flow controllers i  n MATLAB.
+* [alicat-matlab](https://github.com/raacampbell/alicat-matlab) routines for controlling Alicat flow controllers in MATLAB.